dancode/project/README.md

 /external/			All third-party libraries so they are self contained.

-	We check dependencies directly into our repository to avoids reliance on system-wide package managers and guarantees that the engine will build consistently on any machine.
+	* We check dependencies directly into our repository.
+	* No reliance on package managers.
+	* Compiles onsistently on any machine.

 /external/cglm/ 	A highly optimized math library for C.
 /external/glfw/ 	Windowing and input library.